Munich Philharmonic drops star conductor Valery Gergiev over Putin ties | DW | 01.03.2022

 The Russian maestro was given an ultimatum to denounce Putin's invasion of Ukraine, but failed to react.
 Gergiev's support of the Russian ruler has long stirred controversy.

-Munich's mayor, Dieter Reiter, had issued an ultimatum on Friday, requiring conductor Valery Gergiev to denounce the "brutal war of aggression that Putin is waging against Ukraine" before February 28 or be dismissed as the principal conductor of the Munich Philharmonic orchestra, three years before the expiration of his contract.
+Munich's mayor, Dieter Reiter, issued an ultimatum on Friday, requiring conductor Valery Gergiev to denounce the "brutal war of aggression that Putin is waging against Ukraine" before February 28, or be dismissed as the principal conductor of the Munich Philharmonic orchestra, three years before the expiration of his contract.

 The Russian maestro did not not react, leading the mayor to officially announce the conductor's dismissal on Tuesday.